JosephLimWeiJie/cs50w/capstone/README.md

     + Add the current listing into the user's cart
     + Checkout the current listing directly
     + Edit user's own review for the particular listing
+    + Contains a rating score represented by the number of rating stars
 + **Notification**
     + View all pending requests (notifications that require a course of action, such as accepting a return order request)
     + View all notifications